chalatz/tours/pages/tours/driving/beach-tour-of-rhodes.md

     Tour Experiences.
 We deliver Private Beach Tours at very affordable rates.
 All our tours are fully customizable to suit your travel needs, interests, schedules, and dates."
-  short_text: 'Experts in Rhodes Beach Tours'
+  short_text: Experts in Rhodes Beach Tours

 ---
 **Faliraki Beach:**  Faliraki is one of the most beautiful beaches in Rhodes** located 14 km / 8.6 miles from Rhodes Town**.
 A long stretch sandy beach 4 km / 2.4 miles, with crystal clear water.
 There is an abundant amount of sun beds to lay back on and work on your tan.
 There are also **many water sports to choose from including jet skiing, banana rides, ringos, paragliding, pedalos, and bungee jumping**.
 (Stop Visit Photos)